Roina-Shin/automotive-engineering/engine.md

 ![rotating-camshaft](https://energyeducation.ca/wiki/images/2/27/EccentricCam.gif)

 - In addition, the way we provide the movement to the valves is through the **camshaft**.
-The idea is that the continuously rotating camshaft produces a linear motion
+The idea is that the continuously rotating camshaft produces a linear motion.

 ![engine-flywheel](/pictures/engine/engine-flywheel.PNG "engine flywheel")